Hoàng Anh Tuấn (footballer): Coaching career

 He is considered one of Vietnam's most well-qualified coaches.
+He helds the UEFA A Licence and the AFC Pro Licence.
 He is also the only Vietnamese coach chosen by the German Football Association (DFB) to attend the A-level (senior) training course in August 2009, at the Hennef Sports School.

-In the coaching world, Tuan is very good at foreign languages and should be invited by the Vietnam Football Federation as assistant coach for foreign coaches of the national team.
+In the coaching world, Anh Tuấn is very good at foreign languages and was proposed several times by the Vietnam Football Federation to become the assistant coach for foreign coaches of the Vietnam national team.